 COVID-19 (Coronavirus FAQs)

-Below is a selection of important information for anyone who still needs to travel for essential reasons, along with FAQs relating to future travel plans and bookings.
+Below is a selection of important information for anyone who still needs to travel, along with FAQs relating to future travel plans and bookings.

 Future Bookings, Amends & Cancellations

-If you are planning to make a booking, or already have a future booking which you are unsure about, we have made changes to our T&C’s surrounding amendments and cancellations.
-These give you several flexible options, should you need to move or cancel your booking.
+If you are planning to make a booking, or have a future booking which you are unsure about, we offer several flexible options, should you need to change or cancel your trip.